-4.4 Likely Evolution of the Environment in the Absence of a new Plan
+4.4 Likely Evolution of the Environment in the Absence of a new Plan and associated Material Alterations

-In the absence of a new Joint Local Area Plan for Portarlington, the framework for development across the Plan area would be provided by the County Development Plans and other related documents.
-There would be no Joint Local Area Plan to provide additional detail beyond that provided already through the existing planning framework as how to sustainable development achieve and environmental protection and management in the town.
+In the absence of a new Joint Local Area Plan for Portarlington, to which the Proposed Material Alterations relate, the framework for development across the Plan area would be provided by the County Development Plans and other related documents.
+There would be no Joint Local Area Plan to provide additional detail beyond that provided already through the existing planning framework as how to achieve sustainable development and environmental protection and management in the town.